Skip to content

 Companies requiring ongoing managed services rather than discrete project delivery may prefer PwC's relationship model.
 The firm's broad service portfolio enables cross-functional coordination for complex, multi-year transformation programs.

 Highly regulated industries often value PwC's established compliance frameworks and audit trail documentation.
-The firm's reputation can facilitate regulatory approval processes and stakeholder confidence in sensitive projects.
+The firm's reputation can facilitate regulatory approval processes and stakeholder confidence in sensitive projects, even when implementation success rates remain problematic.

 The Competitive Alternative